 Warm-up: 5 minutes brisk walking.

 Workout: Jog for 5 minutes, walk for 1 minute.
 Repeat 3 times.
-Try to increase one run session to 20-25 minutes of continuous jogging.
+Try to increase one session to 20-25 minutes of continuous jogging.

 Weeks 9-10: Race Ready!